Adventures with Dr. Lady Cutie Troublemaker

 • Trip Journal – This didn’t work at all on my 3G because my GPS was borked, but it’s a REALLY nifty little app to track where you’ve been with pictures and little notes, and you end up with cute little maps.
 It’s fun if you’re traveling.

-Filed under: TechnerdlinessComments Off
+Filed under: TechnerdlinessComments Off on Some iPhone Apps I Like

 Some Facebook Tweaking